jeffbarish/jeffbarish.github.io/README.md

 wlr-randr --output DSI-1 –scale=1.3
 ```

-    Put this command in ~/.config/labwc/autostart to activate the scaling automatically.
+&nbsp;&nbsp;&nbsp;&nbsp;Put this command in ~/.config/labwc/autostart to activate the scaling automatically.

 - Use WaxConfig to set the width of the right panel of Wax to 400.